Scholarships & Additional Funding

 Beckett Achievement Award

-The Beckett Achievement Award is a one-off cash award for undergraduate students entering the University, who achieve an average 60% or more across Level 4 with no repeat year required, and then fully enrol for Level 5.
+The Beckett Achievement Award is a one-off cash award for undergraduate students entering the University in September 2018, who achieve an average 60% or more across Level 4 with no repeat year required, and then fully enroll for Level 5.
+Students will be identified using data in university systems, and as such do not need to apply.
+Payment will be made to eligible students before the Christmas vacation falling in Level 5.

-The support for students accessing placements is intended to assist full-time undergraduate students who require financial support towards travel and/or accommodation for either a short (e.g. 4-8 weeks) or sandwich/year-long placement and where support is not available from elsewhere.
+The support for students accessing placements is intended to assist full-time undergraduate students commencing studies from September 2018, who require financial support towards travel and/or accommodation for either a short (e.g. 4-8 weeks) or sandwich/year-long placement and where support is not available from elsewhere.

-If you have been in care prior to starting university, you may be eligible for a bursary of £1,500 in each year that you remain enrolled on your undergraduate course.
+If you have been in care prior to starting university, you may be eligible for a bursary of up to £1,500 in each year that you remain enrolled on your undergraduate course.

 Primary Carers Bursary